michaelbourne/gravity-forms-zoom-webinar-registration/readme.md

 ## Notes

 Always install and test new plugins on a staging site or development site prior to pushing to production.
 Support is not guaranteed for this plugin.

+## Copyright

+Gravity Forms Zoom Webinar Registration is a plugin for WordPress that enables you to add Commerce7 ecommerce integration into your site.

+Copyright (c) 2020-2024 Michael Bourne & URSA6.

+The Gravity Forms Zoom Webinar Registration Plugin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>

+You can contact me at michael@ursa6.com